gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	renewed harsher break pressure inside the restabilized re-promoted shared state without yet forcing renewed de-confirmation
 -	actual second-arc renewed de-confirmation once that second break corridor crosses threshold
 -	settlement of that second-arc renewed de-confirmation into a weaker relational / separating plateau rather than immediate clearer independent separation
+-	persistence of the second-arc weaker relational / separating plateau across another slice as an active lower-order organizational state
+-	non-binary carry-forward of prior shared organization into downgraded present structure

 ---

 ## What has not yet been tested

 The following remain untested:
--	whether the second-arc weaker relational plateau persists, loosens, or begins recovering
+-	whether the persisted second-arc weaker relational plateau next loosens, stabilizes more deeply, or begins early recovery
 -	whether the second-arc downgraded plateau moves more quickly toward clearer separation than the first one did
 -	bounded failure from the re-promoted stable joint state back into defended independence rather than weaker relation
 -	comparison of resilience between the first promoted stable-joint arc and the second re-promoted one